 In North Carolina, the only absolutely "void marriage" is when there is bigamy (where one spouse was already legally married to some other living person).
 A bigamous marriage is never made valid by the actions of the spouses and can even be challenged after the death of one of the spouses.
 A bigamous marriage is automatically void and an annulment is not legally needed to make the marriage void.
 However, even in this situation, you should still seek a court order that annuls your marriage in order to avoid future confusion about your marital status.

-North Carolina law allows a spouse, in conjunction with a divorce, to take a name other than the current spouse’s last name.
-You would petition for the name change when you file your divorce complaint or when you file your answer to your husband’s complaint.
 In your complaint for divorce or your answer, you may petition the court to change your name to either your maiden name, the surname of a prior deceased husband or the surname of a prior living husband if you have children who have that husband’s surname.
 The court will issue an order at the time of the divorce granting your request for a name change.

 Should you decide after the divorce that you want such a name change, you just present your divorce judgment to the clerk of court.
 For a nominal fee, you will be allowed to have one of the name changes specified above.